Gare94/ihs5_cleaning_github/README.md

 ├─ output/

 ```
+This file system is designed to preserve the protections on the dataset provided by The World Bank.
+Any additional files saved in the data folder (or changes made to the files in the data folder), as well as files in the inter-output and output folders, will not be uploaded to github.
+This behavior is controlled by the .gitignore files in the main repo folder, and in the inter-output and output folders, should you wish to alter it.

 ## How to run the scripts
 The scripts are in R markdown format, and for efficiency and the desired output, they should be run in the order listed below: